BenWiederhake/spread/README.md

 - The password is moved via environment variables.
 Don't go too crazy on the special characters.
 - Restore-Verification can only be done by the client, as it requires the password.
 This has the unfortunate effect that `RESTIC_READ_SUBSET_FRACTION` needs to be large (so, technically, represent a small fraction of the repository).
-- If the client fails to even run `restic-check-age` at all, the user might not notice.
+- If the client fails to even start `restic-check-age` at all, the user might not notice.
 On the other hand, in that case the device is probably crashed and burned anyway.

 ## TODOs